Studying Part-Time

-Both the bachelor's and master's degree programs at the University of Zurich can generally be completed on a full-time or part-time basis.
+Both Bachelor's and Master's degree programs at the University of Zurich can usually* be completed on a full-time or part-time basis.

 Faculty of Theology